EpicOrange/riichi_advanced/documentation/bloody30faan.md

 ### Knitted Hands

 - __Thirteen Unconnected__ (5 faan): All of your tiles are disconnected, i.e. 3 away from each other or more.
 You also have a pair of one of the tiles.
-In addition, the suited tiles among them must form a partial knitted triplets or a partial knitted straight.
+In addition, the suited tiles among them must form a partial knitted triplets or a partial knitted straight, and you must have one tile of each type.
+Does not stack with All Types.
 - __Knitted Short Straight__ (5 faan): You have e.g. 1m 2p 3s 4m 5p 6s which counts as two sets.
 You can get this twice for a total of 10 faan.
 - __Knitted Terminal Sequences__ (5 faan): You have e.g. 1m 2p 3s 7m 8p 9s which counts as two sets.
 You can get this twice for a total of 10 faan.
 - __Knitted Straight__ (5 faan): You have e.g. 1m 2p 3s 4m 5p 6s 7m 8p 9s which counts as three sets.